Indigenous Civic and Community Video Journalist Intern

 Are you passionate about sharing stories and working with the community?
-Barrie Community Media is inviting applications for the position of a Civic and Community Video Journalist Intern.
+Barrie Community Media is inviting applications for the position of an Indigenous Civic and Community Video Journalist Intern.
 We are a local non-profit media organization founded to cover local civic issues.

 Location: Barrie, Ontario; Simcoe County, Ontario

-Description: Barrie Community Media is looking for a Civic and Community Video Journalist.
+Description: Barrie Community Media is now accepting applications for an Indigenous Civic and Community Video Journalist Intern.
 This position is funded by The Local Journalism Initiative (Department of Canadian Heritage, Government of Canada) via the Canadian Association of Community Television Stations and Users (CACTUS).
 The intern will work with the Civic and Community Video Journalist to produce accessible civic journalism, design programming schedules and implement social media strategies.
 The main reporting being the activities of the local community’s civic institutions and subjects of local importance.

-Ideal candidates will have a strong understanding of video journalism, an understanding of how local issues impact residents, a passion for storytelling and solid video production skills.
+Ideal candidates will have a strong desire to learn about video journalism, a keen interest to know how local issues impact residents, and a passion for storytelling.

 As mandated by CACTUS, our content is primarily long-form video (i.e talk shows, in-depth interviews).
 We are aiming at a content goal of two hours of video journalism focusing on civic issues per week.
 This includes but is not limited to: City Council analysis and previews, interviews with multiple community members and organizations, on-location interviews and event coverage, investigations and more.
 All video work will be accompanied by written stories, posted to a CACTUS website.

-- Ability to identify, research and produce engaging video stories, and to convene public events and programming that engage the community in dialogue.
+- Work with the journalist to identify, research and produce engaging video stories, and to convene public events and programming that engage the community in dialogue.

 - Willingness to work with members of the community and local organizations to create high quality productions.
 Core hours may include evenings and weekends when volunteers are available or public events are occurring.

-- Strong organizational and time management skills: determining which stories to cover, how and when.
+- Strong organizational and time management skills: helping to decide which stories to cover, how and when.

 - Keen interest in civic issues.

-Additional Qualifications: Preference will be given to candidates who:
+Additional Qualifications: Preference will be given to candidates with:

-- Indigenous language skills or experience working in service roles with Indigenous communities would be an asset.
+- Indigenous language skills or experience working in service roles with Indigenous communities.

 Interested applicants should indicate their interest in this Google Form.
 We thank all applicants for their interest; however, only candidates who have been selected for an interview will be contacted.